Simpcw First Nation

 The Simpcw First Nation, formerly known as the North Thompson Indian Band, is a First Nations band government based in the Thompson Country of British Columbia, Canada.
 It is a member of the Shuswap Nation Tribal Council.
 It is a First Nations government of the Secwepemc (Shuswap) Nation, located in the Central Interior region of the Canadian province of British Columbia.
 The band's main community is at Chu Chua, British Columbia.
-Four of the five First Nation Reserves in Simpcw territory were designated on July 5, 1877 and the fifth was designated on February 24, 1916.
+Four of the five First Nation Reserves in Simpcw territory were designated on July 5, 1877, and the fifth was designated on February 24, 1916.
 The Shuswap language name for North Thompson Band's community and reserve is 'Simpcw'.

-Chief and Councillors
+Chief and councillors

-The current chief and council were sworn in on June 1, 2015 at 1:00 pm, they will serve a 3-year term until the next election.